 Social and emotional development programmes are followed and when it is appropriate visiting speakers offer specialist information raising awareness in relation to Personal, Social and Health Education aspects.

-An Intervention Team oversees pupils as they progress through each year group, offering support, mentoring and guidance.
-We regularly monitor attendance, support pupils returning after absence and take the necessary actions to prevent prolonged absence.
+A pastoral team, including the Intervention team, Tutors and Heads of Year, oversees pupils as they progress through each year group, offering support, mentoring and guidance.
+The team regularly monitor attendance, support pupils returning after absence and take the necessary actions to prevent prolonged absence.

 If, during a prolonged absence, it is deemed appropriate, our intervention team will collate work for the child to complete at home.

-The first point of contact, for students and their families, is always their Personalised learning Tutor or their Head of Key stage.
+The first point of contact, for students and their families, is always their Personalised learning Tutor or their Head of Year.

 In cases where there are serious causes for concern then the point of contact should be one of the Intervention team or Designated Safeguarding Leads.